Dear Members,

 Employees

-In terms of Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014, the name and other particulars of the employees, whose remuneration falls within the purview of the said rule, are required to be set out in the Annexure to the Directors Report, However during the year under review or any part thereof, the company did not employ any person with remuneration falling within the purview as prescribed under the rule.
+In terms of Rule 5(2) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014, the name and other particulars of the employees, whose remuneration falls within the purview of the said rule, are required to be set out in the Annexure to the Directors Report.
+However, during the year under review or any part thereof, the company did not employ any person with remuneration falling within the purview as prescribed under the rule.

 Details in Respect of Adequacy of Internal Financial Controls with reference to the Financial Statement

+The company has adequate internal financial control system commensurate with the size of the company and the nature of its business with regards to purchase of fixed assets.
+The activities of the company do not involve purchase of inventories and sale of goods and services.
 For the purposes of effective internal financial control, the Company has adopted various procedures for ensuring the orderly and efficient conduct of its business, including adherence to companys policies, the safeguarding of its assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information.

 To ensure adequacy of internal financial controls, the procedures adopted by the Company are based on the following parameters:

-(a) Familiarity with Policies and Procedures - the related policies and procedures and the changes thereto, if any, are communicated to the employees at the time of joining and it is ensured that such person understands the policies or procedures correctly.
+Familiarity with Policies and Procedures the related policies and procedures and the changes thereto, if any, are communicated to the employees at the time of joining and it is ensured that such person understands the policies or procedures correctly.

 The procedures are also reviewed by the Statutory Auditors and the Directors of the Company from time to time.
 There has also been proper reporting mechanism implemented in the organization for reporting any deviation from the procedures.